JuliaStats/MixedModels.jl/README.md

 `PLSOne` class which provides for evaluation of the objective function and of its gradient.

-It happens that `show`ing an object of this type causes the model to be fit so it is okay to omit the call to `fit` in the REPL (the interactive Read-Eval-Print-Loop).

 Those familiar with the `lme4` package for `R` will see the usual suspects.
 ```julia